ErsinAydogmuss/Akdeniz-University-Assignments/README.md

-# Akdeniz_University_Computer_Programming_Assignments
-Computer Programming Assignments
+# Akdeniz University Computer Programming Assignments

 The details of the assignment are given in the pdf.